guatzin818/www/Features.md

 [[image/level_wise.png]]

 LightGBM grows tree by leaf-wise.
 It will choose the leaf with max delta loss to grow.
 When growing same #leaf, Leaf-wise algorithm can reduce more loss than level-wise algorithm.

+Leaf-wise may cause over-fitting when #data is small.
+So, LightGBM use an additional parameter ```max_depth``` to limit depth of tree and avoid over-fitting.

 [[image/leaf_wise.png]]